ualib/agda-algebras/algebras.lagda.rst

 ..   #.
 One concludes that :math:`Y = \mathsf{Sg}^𝑨 (A_0)`.

-**Formalization**.
-Our formal implementation of the concept of subalgebra is described in :numref:`Sections %s <subalgebras in agda>`.
+Our formal implementation of the concept of subalgebra is described in :numref:`Sections %s <subuniverses in agda>`.

 .. and is included in the `subuniverse.agda`_ file of the `agda-ualib`_ library.